wymp/ts-auth-gateway/README.md

       or invalidated, and that should be verified by the gateway.
 I.e., users should not be able to use session tokens associated with consumed refresh tokens to successfully make requests.
 * [ ] Protect email addresses as PII
+* [ ] Implemented generalized multi-step process for dangerous operations (e.g., DELETE user).
+This would mean, for example, any endpoint could return an `auth-step` or something, and an auth flow would ensue, resulting in completion of the operation being attempted.